hesingh/misc/ansible.md

 }

 control new_deparser(...) override {
-    // customer deparser here
+    // extended deparser here
 }

-package V1Switch(vendor_parser, new_ingers, new_deparser) override;  // tells compiler to ignore (drop) previous package declaration and use this one
+package V1Switch(base_parser, new_ingers, new_deparser) override;  // tells compiler to ignore (drop) previous package declaration and use this one

 ```
 ## New Keywords: `super.xxx.transition`